MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-version-history.md

 ### Optimize input file

 The What-If report file with the desired trim mode serves as the input file to queue the trimming job.
 Before scheduling the actual trim job, we recommend you optimize the size of the input file by leveraging the scripts provided.
-Once the file is optimized it can be uploaded to SharePoint a document library in the same site as the site you are deleting versions from followed by queuing the trimming job.
+Once the file is optimized, it can be uploaded to SharePoint a document library in the same site as the site you're deleting versions from followed by queuing the trimming job.

 - Use the `OptimizeScheduleFile.ps1` script to optimize the File Expiration Report in PowerShell. <br>`. <Path to OptimizeScheduleFile.ps1>” -ImportPath “<Path to the schedule file>” -ExportPath “<Path to the optimized schedule file>`